 MINNEAPOLIS COMMUNITY AND TECHNICAL COLLEGE 1501 Hennepin Avenue Minneapolis, MN 55403

-Annual instructor salaries currently range from $35,984 - $79,218 on the basis of education and experience; salary schedule placement is determined in accordance with the 2015 - 2017 Minnesota State College Faculty contract.
+Instructor salaries currently range from $35,984 - $79,218 annually on the basis of education and experience; salary schedule placement is determined in accordance with the Minnesota State College Faculty contract.

-Bachelor's degree in any field/discipline with a minimum of 20 semester credits (30 quarter credits) in computer hardware and operating systems.
+Master's degree in any discipline/field with a minimum of 18 graduate semester credits (27 graduate quarter credits) in art.

 Faculty shall have a degree in education or three years of successful full-time (or equivalent) teaching experience prior to being hired, or shall be required to complete coursework in the above content areas (or their equivalent) prior to being granted unlimited status.